DiamondLightSource/pymalcolm/docs/tutorials/generator.rst

 After we have done the put, we work out how long we need to wait until the next position is to be produced, then do an interruptable sleep.
-Finally we call ``update_completed_steps`` with the step number and self, the object that is producing the update.
+Finally we :meth:`~PartRegistrar.report` a `RunProgressInfo` with the current step number.

 .. note:: Step numbers in Malcolm are 1-indexed, so a value of 0 means no steps
     completed.

+The Controller will use all of the `RunProgressInfo` instances to work out how far the actual scan has progressed, and report it in the Block's ``currentStep`` Attribute.

 .. highlight:: ipython